Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 As the qubit evolves over time, it eventually reaches a steady-state when $\dot{\rho} = 0$.
 When the environment is a thermal bath, with an inverse temperature $\beta = 1/kT$, the resulting steady-state is given by a qubit thermal (Gibbs) state: $\tau(\beta) = e^{-\beta H} / Z$, where $Z = \tr e^{-\beta H}$ is the canonical partition function.
 In this case, the probability of the qubit to be in the excited state is given by the Fermi-Dirac distribution

 Note that this function coincides with the sigmoid function used in machine learning.
 We will explore this connection more carefully later.

-\subsection{Thermal machines}
+\subsubsection{Thermal machines}

-The machines we will consider typically consist of several qubits, with energy gaps $\epsilon_k$.
+The machines we will consider typically consist of several qubits with energy gaps $\epsilon_k$.
 The qubits weakly interact with each other, via an energy-preserving interaction.
-This is modeled by a time-independent interaction Hamiltonion, $H_{\text{int}}$, which commutes with the free Hamiltonian $H_0 = \sum_k \epsilon_k \dyad{1}_k$, i.e. $[H_{\text{int}},H_0]=0$.
-Each qubit is then connected to a thermal bath.
-In general these baths are at different (inverse) temperatures $\beta_k$.
-In the regime of weak coupling, the dynamics of such a machine is well captured by a local master equation \cite{hofer2017markovian} of the form
+This is modeled by a time-independent interaction Hamiltonion, $H_{\text{int}}$, which commutes with the free Hamiltonian $H_0 = \sum_k \epsilon_k \dyad{1}_k$, i.e. $[H_{\text{int}},H_0]=0$. \chg{In what follows we will slightly abuse notation and write $\dyad{i}_k$ to denote a tensor product acting as identity everywhere except at position $k$, i.e. $\mathbb{1} \otimes \ldots \otimes \dyad{i}_k \otimes \ldots \otimes \mathbb{1}$.} Each qubit is then connected to a thermal bath.
+In general these baths are at different (inverse) temperatures $\beta_k$. \chg{When the coupling between qubits and thermal baths is weak}, the dynamics of such a machine is well captured by a local master equation \cite{hofer2017markovian} of the form

 where $\rho$ now denotes the multi-qubit state of the machine.